dorono/infinitemusician/plugins/woocommerce-email-control/readme.txt

 * Display a notice if attempting to use our plugin alongside other email template plugins that will conflict with ours.

 = 2.35 =
-* We've added the new WooCommerce Editable Template - this empowers the familiar WooCoomerce email template with full text customizations, and the expected color customizations, inside our Email Customizer.
+* We've added the new WooCommerce Editable Theme - this empowers the familiar WooCoomerce email template with full text customizations, and the expected color customizations, inside our Email Customizer.
 * Added a friendly warning and the simplified email preview when there's not at least one order to preview.
 * Updated all the templates with new functions, filters, etc so they are up to date with the latest version of WooCommerce.
 * Remove styling of the low_stock, no_stock, backorder emails - they are internal so we're following WooCoomerce lead and not interfering with them.